Juviro/mythic-commander/clash/next.md

     - create token

 * library
   - search
   - shuffle
   - scry, mill
   - put card on bottom, on nth position

 * graveyard
   - search

 * hand
   - discard random card

 * shortcuts for every action

 * game
   - mulligan

+- only show card tooltip on right click? - do this once the context menues are implemented

 # Backlog